-Behind the scenes of North Tees and Hartlepool NHS Foundation Trust’s battle against COVID-19 is an incredible group of volunteers, all keen to do their bit in the pandemic.
+Behind the scenes of our battle against COVID-19 is an incredible group of volunteers, all keen to do their bit in the pandemic.

 Over the past year the Trust has recruited a new wave of over 100 volunteers.
 Eager to help out during a very busy period and support a good cause, they have taken on different roles across the Trust.